-Defenseman Bill Barilko played five seasons for the Toronto Maple Leafs and was a member of four Stanley Cup-winning teams during his short time in the NHL.
+Barilko, a defenseman, played five seasons for the Toronto Maple Leafs and was a member of four Stanley Cup-winning teams during his short time in the NHL.
 At age 24, he had his biggest moment in the league on April 21, 1951.

 In Game 5 of the Stanley Cup Final, Barilko scored less than three minutes into overtime to beat the Montreal Canadiens and give the Maple Leafs their fourth championship in the past five seasons.
 It was the franchise’s ninth Stanley Cup, which, at the time, was the most in NHL history.
-This remains as the only Stanley Cup Final in league history where every game of the series was decided in overtime.
+It still remains the only Stanley Cup Final in league history where every game of the series was decided in overtime.

 Gord Downie and his band The Tragically Hip brought the story of Barilko back to life 30 years after the wreckage was finally found.
 Their song “Fifty Mission Cap” describes his mysterious disappearance and became one of their most popular songs while exposing Barilko’s story to a whole new generation of fans.
-It is still played during the pregame skate at Maple Leafs home games.
+It is still played during the pregame skate at Maple Leafs’ home games.

-A Big Date for Defenseman
+A Big Date for Defensemen

 Maybe it is fitting that a handful of blueliners have had their own playoff success on the anniversary of Barilko’s overtime goal.
 On April 21, 1978, Anaheim Ducks general manager Bob Murray, then a defenseman for the Chicago Blackhawks, had three assists in Game 3 of the Stanley Cup Quarterfinals.
 Unfortunately for Murray, the Blackhawks lost 4-3 in overtime to the Boston Bruins.

-On April 21, 1985, following his first full season in the NHL, Chris Chelios had a goal and two helpers in a 6-4 Canadiens’ win over the Quebec Nordiques, in Game 2 of the Adams Division Finals.
+On April 21, 1985, following his first full season in the NHL, Chris Chelios had a goal and two helpers in a 6-4 Canadiens’ win over the Quebec Nordiques in Game 2 of the Adams Division Finals.
 Chelios had two goals and 10 points in nine playoff games that spring.